adelalsagoff/adelalsagoff/README.md

 :chart_with_upwards_trend:My Experience:
 - Analytics as an intern at Lufthansa Cargo ✈️
-- Sales, operations, and analytics at a start-up Mixed Martia Arts gym 🥊 🥋
+- Sales, operations, and analytics at a start-up Mixed Martial Arts gym 🥊 🥋
 - Graduated from General Assembly's 👨‍💻 Data Science Immersive Course 💻